ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

 - ``(srcMem Executor dstMem #SEs Bytes)``: A quintuplet that describes one transfer.
 - ``Bytes``: The per-transfer size.
 Set to ``0`` to use the command-line ``num_bytes`` value.
 You can suffix this value with ``K``, ``M``, or ``G``.
 A non-zero value overrides the command-line value for that transfer only.

-The following example runs two transfers with different sizes and subexecutor counts:
+The following example runs two transfers with different sizes and SubExecutor counts:

 .. code-block:: shell

     -2 (G0 G0 G1 4 1M) (G1 G1 G0 2 2M)   # 1 MB GPU 0 to GPU 1 with 4 CUs; 2 MB GPU 1 to GPU 0 with 2 CUs

-Memory and executor letter codes
+Memory and Executor letter codes
 ==================================

-The memory locations and executors use a format consisting of letters indicating the memory or executor type, and index.
+The memory locations and Executors use a format consisting of letters indicating the memory or Executor type, and index.
 The following tables indicate what these letters stand for.

 Memory location letters
 ------------------------